Toronto's freezing winters can cause pipes to freeze and burst, leading to costly damage. Here’s how you can protect your home:

 When extreme cold hits, take these steps in addition to basic precautions like opening cabinet doors and letting faucets drip:

-- Keep your thermostat above 13°C to avoid sudden temperature drops in areas with exposed pipes
+- Keep your thermostat above 13°C to avoid sudden temperature drops in areas with exposed pipes.

-- Focus on unheated spaces, as pipes in these areas are more likely to freeze quickly
+- Focus on unheated spaces, as pipes in these areas are more likely to freeze quickly.

-- Watch for freezing signs, such as lower water pressure, and act immediately to avoid full blockages
+- Watch for freezing signs, such as lower water pressure, and act immediately to avoid full blockages.

 Safe Ways to Thaw Frozen Pipes